SPARK Ipswich, is an 11-day city-wide event celebrating the people, places, arts and culture of Ipswich.

-The festival will take music, comedy, arts, exhibitions, circus, projection, culture, cabaret, technology, collaboration and industry discussion across the city.
+The 2022 program will deliver up a fresh program of festival content.
+Music, comedy, arts, exhibitions, circus, projection, culture, cabaret, technology, collaboration and discussion will take over the City.

 SPARK After Dark

 When the sun goes down, SPARK After Dark comes to life showcasing projections, light activations, music and performance.
 Gather your family and friends and explore deLight over 11 nights at St Mary’s Church and pixel at 1 Nicholas Street on foot, or view the light spectacle from luminate – the new festival hub in Timothy Molony Park.

 Once again local artists’ work will be projected onto the front of St Mary’s Church during deLight, see work from artists including Kylie Hill, Jacob Sarra, Jarryd Lawton and Jennifer Kent.

 Pixel will explore the human-machine connection with an immersive light experience from the University of Southern Queensland’s’ Design and Interactive Technologies team.

 And Luminate will see music, dance, bands and roving performers each night of the festival, as well as having food offerings and a great vantage point to see both deLight and Pixel.

 See SPARK After Dark from Thursday July 7 to Sunday July 17 from 6pm-9pm at Timothy Molony Park – entry is free.